 - A focus on long-term improvement rather than quick fixes.

-How Does Vision Therapy Work?
+How It Work?

 Vision therapy consists of targeted exercises and therapies aimed at training the eyes and brain to function more effectively together.